nweiyue/tp/docs/UserGuide.md

 ### 5.6.
 Memo

-This category consists of features related to the memo.
+This category consists of features related to `Memo`.
 They allow you to add text by typing into the memo box or by adding a note (`addnote`) to the memo.
 You can also manually save the content in the memo box using certain keyboard shortcuts.

 { end of `features#memo` written by: Ngoh Wei Yue }